-- Be at risk of not meeting their targets - Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - · Currently have barriers to their learning eg - > Their behaviour is disruptive - ➤ There are attendance/lateness issues - > Concerns over their mental health - > The family is currently experiencing challenges - They have EAL (English as an Additional Language)
+- Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning eg - > Their behaviour is disruptive - > There are attendance/lateness issues - > Concerns over their mental well-being - The family is currently experiencing challenges - > They have English as an Additional Language (EAL)

-All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address their needs to enable them to catch-up.
+All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address the child's needs and enable them to catch-up.
 This will involve conversations between the class teacher, SENCO and parents which will include problem-solving, planning support and strategies for the individual pupils.